5 Tips To Break A Weight Loss Stall On The Keto Diet

 I know what you’re probably thinking.
 I’m on the keto diet.
 Fat is good and it provides my body with the fuel it needs.

 When you’re trying to lose weight you want your body to tap into all the extra fat stores.
-But many people are loading up on dietary fat (to meet their macros) which is providing your body everything it needs to keep it fueled.
-There’s no need to tap into the extra fat being carried around in order to provide it with what it needs.
+But many people are loading up on dietary fat to meet their macros which is providing your body everything it needs to keep it fueled.
+If you have all the fuel you need from your food then there’s no need to tap into the extra body fat to meet those needs.
 And so the weight loss stalls out.

 For example, say you are following a keto diet that is 75% fat, 20% protein and 5% carbs.
 You might use one of those online calculators or perhaps a phone app to help you figure out how many grams/calories of each you can eat daily.
 You plug in your current weight, height and perhaps a bit more information such as age, activity level, etc. But there one major flaw I’ve seen with many of them.
 They are calculating how much to consume for your CURRENT WEIGHT.